Autograded resources for theoretical computer science

 Instructors that have used resources in this repository in their courses:

-Funding: Since August 2022, this project has been funded by the Grainger College of Engineering, through the Strategic Instructional Innovations Program, under the auspices of the Academy for Excellence in Engineering Education, with matching funds from the Department of Computer Science since July 2023.
+This project is primarily funded by the Grainger College of Engineering, through the Strategic Instructional Innovations Program, under the auspices of the Academy for Excellence in Engineering Education, with matching funds from the Department of Computer Science (now the Siebel Schhol of Computing and Data Science) since July 2023.
 The current faculty members of the SIIP team are Jeff Erickson (PI), Carl Evans, Yael Gertner, and Brad Solomon; the 2022–23 startup SIIP team also included Tiffani Williams.